Pre-Castro Business in Cuba

 of cocoa.

-At the International Coffee Conference held
+At the International Coffee Conference held in

-Cuba was assigned an export quota of
+Rio de Janeiro, 1958, Cuba was assigned an export quota of 300,000 sacks of coffee.
+This was an encouraging

-superior and easier to export than the unwashed beans.
+increase and stimulated the preparation of washed coffee, far superior and easier to export than the unwashed

 Rice was another product doing surprisingly well

 until the communists snatched Cuba away from freedom.
-Once Cuba imported much rice but the BANFAIC (Cuban National Bank for Industrial and Agricultural
+Once Cuba imported much rice but the BANFAIC (Cuban

-Development) did a great job and through the Stabilization of Rice Board cultivation was
+National Bank for Industrial and Agricultural Development) did a great job and through the Stabilization of Rice

-By 1958 Cuba was one of the foremost rice growing countries
+By 1958 Cuba was one of the foremost rice growing

-increased with a total of 416,666 acres producing 3,200,000 hundred-weight of corn and earning ten million
+by 1958 had increased with a total of 416,666 acres producing 3,200,000 hundred-weight of corn and earning ten

-food!
+— even food!

-Here are few items which speak louder
+few items which speak louder than words:

 Corn